braingeneers/sims-web/README.md

 Processing a test sample with 2638 cells took 67 seconds in the browser vs. 34 seconds in python on the same machine.

+# Leveraging a GPU

+ONNX Web Runtime does have support for GPUs, but unfortunately they don't support all operators yet.
+Specifically TopK is not [supported](https://github.com/microsoft/onnxruntime/blob/main/js/web/docs/webgpu-operators.md)

 # References

 [Open Neural Network Exchange (ONNX)](https://onnx.ai/)